The Franchise Business Model, Explained

 • Increased buying power for resources and materials

-These are strong incentives for existing and new business owners to join existing franchises ranging from fast food to home services to mobile car care.
+These are strong incentives for existing and new business owners to join franchise systems operating in an expansive range of industries, from fast food to home services to mobile car care.
+There are hundreds of franchise business examples, and all are built on the premise that a rising tide lifts all boats.

 1. Master Franchising

-The master franchising model is usually the go-to option for international markets.
-Franchisees collect a fee from franchisees in return for ongoing support, traditionally restricted to training.
-In many cases, the franchisee has exclusive control of the entire territory, whether it be a single country or with a governmental body.
+The master franchise model is usually the go-to option for international markets.
+Franchisors collect a fee from franchisees in return for ongoing support, traditionally restricted to training.
+In many cases, the franchisee has exclusive control of the entire territory, whether it be a single country or a governmental body.
 For example, a master franchisor may license a franchisee to operate within the European Union.

-This style creates a buffer for the franchisor and reduces its responsibility and liability in working with local governments and regulations.
+This style creates a buffer for the franchisor, reducing its responsibility and liability in working with local governments and regulations.

 2. Area Representative Franchising

-This is similar to master franchising with some key differences.
-With area representative franchises, area representatives hold exclusive rights to operate within a specific region.
-These tend to be domestic agreements, limiting agreements to certain cities, counties or subregions.
-The biggest difference from master franchising is that area representatives are not solely responsible for supporting franchises; they sign contactors with the franchisor, which reduces responsibility and liability for the area representative.
+In a representative franchise area, representatives hold exclusive rights to operate within a specific region.
+These tend to be domestic agreements, limiting agreements to certain cities, counties, or subregions.
+The biggest difference from master franchising is that area representatives are not solely responsible for supporting franchises; they sign contracts with the franchisor, which reduces responsibility and liability for the area representative.

 Marketing efforts in this model are dynamic, with most decisions and costs resting with the franchisee.
-Marketing budget can be based on performance incentives and franchise research, but franchisees typically make decisions and manage marketing themselves.
+The marketing budget can be based on performance incentives and franchise research, but franchisees typically make decisions and manage marketing themselves.

 3. Area Development Franchising

 While the names are similar, area development is quite different from area representation.
-That “development” term means the franchisee agrees to “develop” a specific number of unique locations within a predefined territory.
+In an area development franchise, a franchisee agrees to “develop” a specific number of unique locations within a predefined territory.
 For example, a home services franchisee may agree with a developer to open five cleaning locations in the Detroit metro area within 10 years.

-These agreements vary based on the goals, budget and market research, typically conducted by both the franchisee and franchisor.
-Many development companies conduct their own market research before signing on.
+These agreements vary based on the goal or the organization, available budget, and market research findings (typically conducted by both the franchisee and franchisor).
+Many development companies conduct their own market research before signing an agreement.

 In this scenario, marketing responsibilities are included in the agreement and may change after the contract requirements are met.
-Once operations are up and running, they may get more or less support depending on the franchise.
+Once operations are up and running, they may receive varying levels of support depending on the brand.

 4. Individual Franchising

-This is one of the more common types of franchise business structures because of its accessibility and lower entry costs.
-Also known as an owner-operator franchise, a franchisee agrees to own and control a single franchise location with some basic territorial guarantees.
+This is one of the more common types of franchise business structures because of its relative accessibility and low barrier to entry.
+Also known as owner-operator franchises, in an individual franchise, the franchisee agrees to own and control a single franchise location with some basic territorial guarantees.
 The agreement might restrict the franchisor from opening or selling a competing location too close to the first owner-operator; it’s a lesson Subway learned the hard way.

 In this model, the franchisor is responsible for most marketing efforts funded through a franchise marketing fee.
-Many owner-operators will actively market themselves on a hyper-local level; that’s why your local Burger King might also sponsor the local Little League team.
+Many owner-operators will actively market themselves on a hyper-local level; that’s why the local Burger King might also sponsor your child’s local Little League team.

 5. Conversion Franchising

-Conversion franchising is one of the most common business models for HVAC, plumbing and other home services industries because it’s relatively simple.
-Existing small businesses convert to the franchise by rebranding and utilizing the franchisor’s sales, accounting, scheduling or other processes.
-While conversion franchising sounds a like an individual franchise, the agreement usually differs.
-Because most conversion franchises include established businesses, they have a substantially lower failure rate.
-That usually makes them more attractive to franchisors, which offer better agreement terms, lower fees and a different incentive system.
+Conversion franchising is one of the most common business models for HVAC, plumbing, and other home services industries because it’s relatively simple.
+Existing small businesses convert to the franchise by rebranding and utilizing the franchisor’s sales, accounting, scheduling, or other processes.
+While conversion franchising looks like an individual franchise on its surface, the agreement is usually different.

-Most conversion franchises maintain their existing marketing efforts through their transition and dedicate budget to ongoing local marketing after they rebrand.
-The franchisor will conduct national or regional marketing, such as a booking website, social media assets or email marketing.
+Most conversion franchises maintain their existing marketing efforts during the transition and dedicate a budget to ongoing local marketing after rebranding.
+The franchisor will conduct national or regional marketing, such as a booking websitesocial media assets, or email marketing.

 What Is the Best Business Structure for a Franchise?